randommm/rabbitmq-website/docs/supported-operating-systems.md

 ---
-title: Deprecated and Removed Features
+title: Operating Systems RabbitMQ can be Installed On
 ---
 <!--
 Copyright (c) 2005-2024 Broadcom.
 All Rights Reserved.
 The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.